bgadrian/bAutoSize/README.md

 Build to escape CSS problems and cross browser compatibility issues.

 ## Why
-It can be used to window or relative parents.
+It can be used to resize elements (images, text boxes, etc) relative to window or its DOM parent.
 The element can be restrict to a specific width/height proportion, or to have minimum and/or maximum values.

 It was originally designed to make a full screen multi canvas (html5) application with multiple layer canvases.

+Other applications :
+* background image of your website (absolute or fixed positioned) "stretch" or "fit" like
+* multi browser implementation of "fluid layout" of any website
+* make one (more) or all elements of a layout to "auto fit" to window
+* canvas or JavaScript games
+* etc. .. your imagination is the limit ..

+To manual control the plugin (not auto trigger at window resize) see "manual.autosize.html" example.

 ## About
- * version 0.1 - 07.07.2012
+ * version 0.3 - 12.07.2012
  * since 07.07.2012
  * author B.G.Adrian
  * website http://btools.eu